ovh/docs/pages/storage_and_backup/object_storage/cold_archive_overview/guide.en-sg.md

 ## Objective

-OVHcloud Cold Archive is  a class of storage designed for a long-term strage of non-actively used data.
+OVHcloud Cold Archive is  a class of storage designed for a long-term storage of rarely accessed data.

 Its main features are: